aws-samples/amazon-ivs-auto-captions-web-demo/deployment/README.md

 ### setup-images.sh

-Creates 2 repositories in the Amazon ECS private resgistry to host the Stream and Transcribe containers images.
+Creates 2 repositories in the Amazon ECS private registry to host the Stream and Transcribe containers images.
 Then, logs in into the registry and uses the [Stream Dockerfile](../serverless/stream-server/Dockerfile) and [Transcribe Dockerfile]((../serverless/stream-server/Dockerfile)) to build and push the corresponding images.
 This script is called by the [deploy.sh](#deploysh) script.

 Parameters: None